muldis/Muldis_Reference_Data_Tools_Java/docs/Muldis_Object_Notation_Processor_Reference.md

 # DESCRIPTION

-MUONP is an actively developed work in progress as of early February, 2023.
+MUONP is an actively developed work in progress.
 It is not yet ready to use for its intended purpose, nor is it yet even a minimum viable product.
 But, it might be the latter within a few weeks.
 This documentation will be rewritten or updated as the project develops.